A project being delivered by Mayo County Council in association with Galway County Council

 • Enhance Road Efficiency – Reduce travel times and improve journey reliability, especially for HGVs.

-Further environmental studies and site investigation are being carried out which, in conjunction with the public consultation outcome, will be used to progress the scheme through the option selection phase.
-This involves the options being developed, appraised and evaluated under the following criteria:
+Further environmental studies and site investigation are being carried out which, in conjunction with the public consultation outcome, will be used to finalise the scheme through the option selection phase.
+This involves the identified options being developed, appraised and evaluated under the following criteria:

 Economy – Environment – Safety- Accessibility & Social Inclusion- Integration – Physical Activity